A kind of Lagrangian chaotic property of the Arnold-Beltrami-Childress flow: Introduction

-The CNS provides us a useful tool to gain {\em reproducible/reliable} simulations of chaos in a long enough interval of time.
-Up to now, the CNS has been successfully applied to solve many chaotic systems, such as the Lorenz equations \cite{LIAO2014On}, the two-dimensional Rayleigh-B\'{e}nard turbulence \cite{lin2017origin}, the chaotic motion of a free fall desk \cite{xu2021accurate} and some spatiotemporal chaotic systems such as the complex Ginzburg-Landau equation \cite{hu2020risks}, the damped driven sine-Gordon equation \cite{qin2020influence} and so on.
-Especially, by means of the CNS, more than $2000$ new families of periodic orbits of the three-body system \cite{Li2017More,li2018over,li2019collisionless} have been found, which were reported twice by the popular magazine {\em New Scientist} \cite{NewScientist2017,NewScientist2018}, because only three families of periodic orbits of the three-body problem were reported in 300 years after Newton mentioned this famous problem in $1687$.
-All of these illustrate the novelty, great potential and validity of the CNS for chaotic dynamic systems.
+The CNS provides a useful tool by which to obtain reproducible/reliable simulations of chaotic trajectory over a prescribed long time duration.
+To date, CNS has been successfully applied to solve many chaotic dynamical systems, such as the Lorenz equations \citep{Liao2009, LIAO2014On}, two-dimensional turbulent Rayleigh-B\'{e}nard convection \citep{lin2017origin}, chaotic motion of a disk in free fall \citep{xu2021accurate}, and certain spatiotemporal chaotic systems such as the complex Ginzburg-Landau equation \citep{hu2020risks}, the damped driven sine-Gordon equation \citep{qin2020influence}, and so on.
+Using CNS, more than 2000 new families of periodic orbits of Newton's \citep{newton1687} three-body problem have been discovered \citep{Li2017More, li2018over, li2019collisionless}, which were also reported twice in {\em New Scientist} \citep{NewScientist2017, NewScientist2018}.
+It should be noted that only three families of periodic orbits of the three-body problem had been reported in the 300 years after Newton first posed the problem.
+Recently, comparing the CNS results (as benchmark solutions) with those given by the DNS (direct numerical simulation), \citet{Qin2022JFM} provided rigorous evidence that numerical noise acting as tiny artificial stochastic disturbances has both quantitative and qualitative influences on sustained turbulence.
+The foregoing illustrates the novelty, great potential, and validity of CNS for chaotic dynamic systems.